trustoverip/ctwg-terminology-governance-guide/spec/32_howto_define.md

 ### Towards automatic processing in github actions

-Currently github wikis serve as the source management tool of the glossary terms in ToIP context.
-There are temporary exceptions.
+Currently we allow for four types of source management tools of terminologies in ToIP context.
+Check them out here: | TBW Link to the chapter |.

+This example uses the github.com wiki of the target repository, but the other source management options could adopt the same guidelines for designing and editing a terminology in ToIP context.

 Here are a few [practical rules](https://wiki.trustoverip.org/display/HOME/Terms+Wikis) from the originator ToIP to get these wiki terms through their equivalent [github actions script](https://github.com/WebOfTrust/WOT-terms/actions/workflows/content-fetch-and-deploy-update-glossary.yml), please:
 1. beware all new wiki items you **create**, lead to new .md files.
 Because we'd like to know about new definitions, flant them in discussions or social media: throw links!